simboden/BVtkNodes/docs/BVTKNodes.rst

 Favorites
 ^^^^^^^^^

 This tab lists favorite nodes.
-You can delete and add nodes for eay access here.
+You can delete and add nodes for easy access here.

 Tree